periode/thesis/outline/ideals.md

 then academics (history of research, to some extent -> could it be said that universities are a bit less prone to fundamental research today now that they need to do marketable stuff? is this even relevant?)

-there might also be a history of artists
+there might also be a history of artists? check references from software art class

 ---